<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=835907193704476&amp;ev=PageView&amp;noscript=1">

 Advance your skills

-Skills Lab has partnered with the NSW Government under their New Education and Training Model (NETM) to deliver a set of new industry-driven micro-credentials to the Western Parkland City area.
+Skills Lab has partnered with the NSW Government under their Industry Skills Accelerator (ISA) to deliver a set of new industry-driven micro-credentials.

-Skills’s Lab’s five NETM micro-credentials are tailored to support operators, electricians, and programmers as they navigate these new digital environments, and prepare them for what’s next.
+Skills’s Lab’s five ISA micro-credentials are tailored to support operators, electricians, and programmers as they navigate these new digital environments, and prepare them for what’s next.
 See the five micro-credentials below:

 Industrial automation has significantly changed in recent years through digitalisation and the resulting convergence of operational technology (OT) and information technology (IT).